vizlegal/i18next_backend/README.md

-# I18nextBackend
+# I18next Phoenix Backend

-> An i18next backend
+> An i18next backend, create an endpoint to access to your app `PO` in json format, to be used with [i18next http backend](https://github.com/i18next/i18next-http-backend)

 ## Installation